JamesLewis1998/Software_UpSkilling_Workspace/Discretion_and_Midas_Project/WebsiteOutline.md

 <img src="VM_OS.png" width="800">

-- Is there any use of containers to keep the underlying environment consistent an above the web app running on different OSs?
+- Is there any use of containers to keep the underlying environment consistent above the web app running on different OSs?
-- How does this work at scale - is there a plan for container orchestration to enable running off of multiple hosts?

 **CI/CD and Containers in Pipeline/ Deployment**